-To me, graphic design is about understanding the issues and pain points of the project/problem and researching the topic to understand it and then implementing the research and insights into the solution.
+Design is about understanding the issues and pain points of the project and researching to understand it and then implementing the research and insights into the solution.
 This is why I chose the phrase “Nobody Solves a Problem Like Maria” as my personal branding.
-It represents the idea of how graphic design essentially is, problem solving.
-That is how I try to approach any project that I have.
+It represents my belief that every project should use a human-centered approach and design-thinking strategies.

 I understand if you haven't seen the Sound of Music, it was released back in 1965 so it's not super relevant.
 But there are many examples of the movie intertwining itself into our culture.

 To give you a brief history, Sound of Music is based off of the memoir of Maria von Trapp, The Story of the Trapp Family Singers.
 Set in Austria in 1938, the musical tells the story of Maria, who takes a job as governess to a large family while she decides whether or not to become a nun.
 She becomes very close to the family and then eventually marries the widowed father, Captain von Trapp.
 He is ordered to accept a commission in the German navy, but he opposes the Nazis.
 He and Maria decide to flee Austria with the children.